SandraAhlgrimm/luis_beuth/README.md

+# LUIS Backend for an inventary system

-# Welcome to ASP.NET Core
+# ASP.NET DOKU: Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.